 Subject to the local programme portfolio, schools may also offer Open Elective Courses outside the Management/Business field in History/ Philosophy/Political Science etc. to develop a more holistic view.
+Open Elective Courses can only be taken during the CEMS MIM year, with a maximum allowance of 7.5 ECTS.

-Students can also benefit from a CEMS Global Online Elective offered in Term 1.
+Students can also benefit from a CEMS Global Online Elective offered in Term 1 (see page 26).
 Member schools make a selection of CEMS Elective Courses available for all students of the current cohort in online format.
 Students can take one course from the selection and the ECTS received will count towards the CEMS MIM.
 However, whether the course will count for the home degree master's programme is subject to local rules.

 A list of courses at all member schools can be found on the CEMS website.